honghaoz/ChouTi/README.md

 ## Overview

-**ChouTi** is a Swift package that provides a collection of extensions and utilities that enhance development on Apple platforms.
+**ChouTi** is a Swift package that provides extensions and utilities to enhance Apple platform development.

 ## Packages